libdebug/libdebug/README.md

 Arch Linux: `sudo pacman -S --noconfirm python python-pip pypy3 libelf libdwarf gcc make debuginfod`

 ## Run and Attach
-After providing the path to the executable, you can use the method `run` to start it
+The first step of a libdebug script is creating a debugger object.
+This can be done with the function `debugger(argv,...)`.
+You can either provide a path or an array of arguments.
+Once your debugger object has been created, you can use the method `run` to start it
 ```python
 from libdebug import debugger